TilekT/Questionnaire/README.md

 Questionnaire is a smart contract deployed on Near.
 User can save questions and answers to blockchain and retrieve data using VIEW and CHANGE methods.

-1- npx create-near-app todo

-2- yarn install
+1- yarn install

-3- yarn dev
+2- yarn dev

-4- yarn build:release
+3- yarn build:release

-5- near dev-deploy
+4- near dev-deploy

-or run ./scripts/build.sh instead of 4,5
+or run ./scripts/build.sh instead of 3,4

 near view dev-1645429298908-23414589644047 hello